-Dawn is an award-winning writer working in theatre, film, TV and radio.
+Dawn is an award-winning writer working in theatre, film, TV, VR and radio.

 In 2013, Dawn participated in the prestigious Channel Four television writing scheme, 4 Screenwriting 2013.
 Her feature film script The Squatter’s Handbook won the UK Film Council’s 25 Words or Less pitching competition in 2005.

-Dawn writes regularly for Radio and has had radio plays broadcast on BBC Radio 4, 4 Extra and BBC Radio 3.
+Dawn has written extensively for Radio and her radio plays have been broadcast on BBC Radio 4, 4 Extra and BBC Radio 3.